|Honors Program Faculty

 Dr Noyes feels that God has called her to teach and, therefore, sees excellence in the classroom as a way to glorify the Creator.
 Encouraging students both to critically examine scientific evidence in the light of God's Word and to develop the skills inherent in scientific exploration enables each one to explore God's world and have a positive impact on it.

-Ross O'Brien is assistant professor of management in the College of Business at Dallas Baptist University.
-He received his MBA from Dallas Baptist and is currently working towards a Ph.D. in Business Administration from the University of Texas at Arlington, concentrating in strategic management and entrepreneurship.
-After receiving his MBA, Professor O'Brien taught management at Universitas Kristen Petra in Indonesia and consulted in program development at the IEU Institute of Management, an Indonesian business organization.
+Dr. Ross O'Brien is associate professor of management in the College of Business at Dallas Baptist University.
+He received his MBA from DBU and Ph.D. in Business Administration from the University of Texas at Arlington, concentrating in strategic management with a minor in international business.
+After receiving his MBA, Dr. O'Brien taught at Universitas Baptis Surabaya and Universitas Kristen Petra in Indonesia and consulted in program development at the IEU Institute of Management, an Indonesian business school.
 Prior to returning to DBU, he also worked for AT&T before starting and running a Web development firm for seven years.

 Dr. Keith Rosenbaum